Sinacam/interface/README.md

 Pointers to objects give `interface` reference semantics.
 Otherwise, the stored type must be copy constructible.

-`interface` should generally never be cv-qualified. `const interface` is limited to observing the underlying object through `target` and `operator bool`.
+`interface` should generally never be cv-qualified. `const interface` is limited to observing the underlying object through `target`, `operator bool` and equality comparisons.

 Requires C++17.